 - suffer with chronic pain, sleeplessness or memory problems

 - have experienced childhood abuse or sexual assault

 - suffer with Post Traumatic Stress or PTSD

 - struggle with alcohol, drugs, porn or another addiction

-- suffer from low self esteem or low self-confidence
+- have low self esteem or low self-confidence

-What do you think holds people back from going to see a psychologist?
+What holds people back from going to see a psychologist?
 Thanks to Alain de Botton for this video.

 Wise people seek help when they are struggling.

-- are dealing with conflict with your partner
+- have repeated, unresolved conflict with your partner

 - or your partner feel misunderstood